collabnix/dockerlabs/automation/ansible/kubernetes/vagrant/README.md

-# Deploy Kubernetes Cluster on Linux Vagrant Instances using
+# Deploy Kubernetes Cluster on Linux Vagrant Instances using Ansible

 The aim of this project is to deploy a Kubernetes cluster on Vagrant instances.